Jamestown Canyon encephalitis: Virology

 The Jamestown Canyon virus is an orthobunyavirus and was first isolated in 1961 from Culiseta inornata mosquitoes in Jamestown, Colorado.
 Since then it has been found in Aedes, Coquillettidia perturbans, Culex, Culiseta and Ochlerotatus species in northern states of the mainland US, in various mammals throughout mainland North America, and identified in humans throughout the United States.

 Lifecycle

 The virus is transmitted in saliva to a vertebrate host when an infected mosquito takes a blood meal.
 It thus cycles between mosquito and vertebrate amplifier hosts, mainly white-tailed deer.
 In a study from Newfoundland, JCV was significantly associated with large mammals such as sheep, cattle and horses.
-In Michigan and Ontario moose and bison are believed to be the primary reservoir.

 The virus winters in mosquito eggs, which it reaches by transovarial transmission.

 The female mosquito lays eggs that carry the virus, and the offspring can transmit the virus to deer or ruminants and humans.
 Infected mosquitoes were found equally distributed throughout the state of Connecticut, irrespective of land use.